broadinstitute/gnomad-blog/content/posts/2025-08-gnomad-2024-user-survey-results.md

 ### Contact us

-Your feedback is important to us\! gnomAD is always improving, and we appreciate community input.
+Your feedback is important to us! gnomAD is always improving, and we appreciate community input.

 Here's how you can connect with us: